roryeiffe/java-foundations/notes.md

   - Different could mean many things
     - different number of parameters
     - different types of parameters
-    - different types of parameters
+    - different order of parameters

 #### Overriding
 - Run-Time Polymorphism
+- We keep the parameters and return types
+- Only difference is logic from parent to child

 ### Inheritance
 - Having parent-child relationships in our code